These variables are populated from MusicBrainz data for most releases, without any special Picard settings.

 Set to 1 if the track is a “data track”. (since Picard 1.3.1)

 Set to 1 if the disc the track is on has a “pregap track”. (since Picard 1.4)

-0 if tracks on the album all have the same primary artist, 1 otherwise. (since Picard 1.3)
+Set to 1 if not all of the tracks on the album have the same primary artist, otherwise empty. (since Picard 1.3)

 This multi-value variable contains a list of all of the disc ids attached to the selected release.
 The list provided for each medium only includes the disc ids attached to that medium.
 For example, the list provided for Disc 1 of a three CD set will not include the disc ids attached to discs 2 and 3 of the set.